Bedrock02/tech-blog/posts/next-js-pages.md

 ```

 ## Build Optimization Failed
-After moving all component styles to their own file and testing locally, I decided to push my code to production.
+After moving all component styles to their file and testing locally, I decided to push my code to production.
 I was surprised to find the following error.

 ![Build Optimization Error](/images/next-error-no-component.png)

 Next.Js did not like the fact that I had a `.ts` file not returning a React Component.
 The built-in [routing](https://nextjs.org/docs/routing/introduction) mechanism expects that every file under `/pages` should be exporting a react component.

-## The Solution
+## The HotFix
 To get a successful build and keep my styles in a separate file I had to remove the styles from `/pages`.
 One approach could be putting the styles file in a folder called `styles` or `components`.
-However with this approach, the file is not located next to the component that requires those styles.
+However, with this approach, the file is not located next to the component that requires those styles.

 ##### Approach 1:
 ```bash